 After visiting Vintgar Gorge, explore Lake Bohinj and the surroundings.
 Lake Bohinj is the biggest lake in Slovenia and it’s usually less crowded than Bled.
 There are plenty of activities you can try here, so if you have more time, it’s worth staying for a couple more days.
 You can walk around the lake and see the famous St. John the Baptist Church, hike to Mostnica Gorge or to Savica waterfall, attend a SUP course, go kayaking, rafting or even canyoning on the nearby Sava-Bohinjka River.

-If you would like to know more about the most beautiful Slovenian lakes, check out this blog post as well.
+If you would like to know more about the most beautiful Slovenian lakes, or the must-see waterfalls in Slovenia, check out our previous blog posts as well.

 Day 4: Triglav National Park & Soča Valley